Distinguished Native Eagle Passan Manuel Escontrias Passes Away at Age 79

 Facing many challenges in society during his lifetime, Escontrias used his intellectual, organizational, and leadership skills tackling the leading issues in society and in his community to developing creative and practical solutions to them.
 As an engineer, he most definitely was an on hands type of individual and no challenge was too big to solve.

 Escontrias recognized the need for leadership and representation of the Hispanic community within society that he chose to run and get elected to the Goose Creek Independent School District Board of Trustees in Baytown.
 Later on, he ran for and won a seat on the Baytown City Council.
 Years later, he ran for the Lee County College Board of Regents and won that election, serving a third governmental entity.
-He was the only person to serve and hold these three public board positions.
+He is the only person to serve and hold these three public board positions.

 Community involvement was salient for him that he volunteered annually as Little League Baseball Coach (Baytown West Little League), served as a Boy Scouts Scout Master of a local troop, raised funds for United Way, served as President and a Board member of the Baytown Hispanic Chamber of Commerce, served on the Board of Directors of the Texas Association of Mexican American Chambers of Commerce (TAMACC), served on the Exxon Baytown Credit Union, served the Southeast Texas Housing Finance Corporation (SETH), mentored Society of Hispanic Professional Engineers (SHPE) students, and many other community organizations.
 He also was an Adjunct Professor at Lee County College in its Continuing Education Department.